-Margaret C. Hannon joined the Law School faculty in 2013 as a clinical assistant professor in the Legal Practice Program.
-Prof. Hannon previously taught legal research, writing, and reasoning as a clinical assistant and clinical associate professor at Northwestern Law School, where she also served as the assistant director and interim director of the legal research and writing program.
-In recognition of her teaching, Prof. Hannon received Northwestern's Dean's Teaching Award and Dean's Teaching Award Honorable Mention.
-Prof. Hannon practiced law at Bell, Boyd & Lloyd LLP (now K&L Gates LLP).
+Professor Margaret C. Hannon joined the Law School faculty in 2013 as a clinical assistant professor in the Legal Practice Program.
+She previously taught legal research, writing, and reasoning as a clinical assistant and clinical associate professor at Northwestern Law School, where she also served as the assistant director and interim director of the legal research and writing program.
+In recognition of her teaching, Professor Hannon received Northwestern's Dean's Teaching Award and Dean's Teaching Award Honorable Mention.
+Professor Hannon practiced law at Bell, Boyd & Lloyd LLP (now K&L Gates LLP).
 Her practice focused on labor and employment counseling and litigation, and the negotiation and administration of collective bargaining agreements.
-She is an active member of the Legal Writing Institute; in addition to presenting at its academic conferences, she is also the co-chair of the Pre-Law Outreach Committee.
-Prof. Hannon is the chair of the AALS Legal Writing Section's Welcoming Committee and a member of the AALS Section on Teaching Methods.
-Prof. Hannon is the coauthor of Aspen Publishers' From Theory to Practice: Employment Discrimination Law (with Rachel Croskery-Roberts, '00), and is under contract with Aspen Publishers to coauthor the second book in the series: From Theory to Practice; Employment Law (with Rachel Croskery-Roberts).
-Prof. Hannon received her BA from Binghamton University, cum laude, and her JD from the University of Michigan Law School, where she was a notes editor for the Michigan Law Review.
+She is an active member of the Legal Writing Institute; in addition to presenting at its academic conferences, she is a member of the awards committee and a member of the editorial board for one of its journals, The Monograph Series.
+In addition, Professor Hannon is an associate editor for Legal Communication & Rhetoric: JALWD, the journal of the Association of Legal Writing Directors.
+She also is a member of the Association of American Law Schools (AALS) Legal Writing Section and the AALS Section on Teaching Methods.
+Professor Hannon is the co-author of Aspen Publishers' From Theory to Practice: Employment Discrimination Law (with Rachel Croskery-Roberts), and is under contract with Aspen Publishers to co-author From Theory to Practice: Employment Law (also with Croskery-Roberts).
+Professor Hannon received her BA from Binghamton University, cum laude, and her JD from Michigan Law, where she was a notes editor for the Michigan Law Review.